haarismemon/fb-hackaproject-foodswap/backend/README.md

 5. The response from the server on succesful request is a JSON object with 2 fields:

             status: 0 - fail, 1 - success
-            message: success or error message
+            msg: success or error message

 ## Home page list request